cam2135/CYD-Deck/README.md

 - Supports **folders** — tap a folder button to open a sub-page; **Home** returns to the root page in one tap
 - Multiple pages and profiles, all configured visually in the editor
 - Connects to Windows as a standard BLE HID keyboard — no drivers needed
-- Config is stored on an SD card as a plain `deck.deck` JSON file
+- Deck files use a plain `deck.deck` JSON format and are transferred with an SD card

 ---